Kujawadl/CSC_341_OS_Lab/README.md

 We will now briefly talk about how components of the OS have changed during this portion of the project:

 #### UI
-User interface has not changed significantly between these versions of the operating system.
-The primary difference is that the dispatcher writes to the console to inform users when their processes have been blocked, and when they resume execution.
-Beyond this, the UI should be effectively the same as that of Lab 1.
+User interface changes have not been incredibly significant since it's implementation in lab 1.
+The dump command has been vastly expanded to include information on page tables and the frames that are located in main memory.
+Otherwise, you can fully expect the same UI that was found in the previous iteration of our simulated console OS.

 #### Memory
 In terms of the implementation, memory is exactly the same in Lab 2 as in Lab 1.
 The primary difference is that there is a global variable, semaphore, which, when locked, redirects all new requests to access memory to the blocked queue, to be recalled to the ready queue once the semaphore is unlocked.